fdbozzo/foxbin2prg/.github/CONTRIBUTING.md

    **Do not** alter the **1.19** part.
 This is written to the text files.
    Alteration might force that the files must be newly commited, what is not everybodies taste.
 3. Add a meaningfull description of the change in the changes list on top of _FoxBin2Prg.prg_.
+   The most recent entries met in the middle of this section around * </HISTORIAL DE CAMBIOS Y NOTAS IMPORTANTES>
 4. Add a description to _FoxBin2Prg_Changes.md_
 4. If a change to the config files is made please add the description to the various properties (multi lang)
    - _C_FOXBIN2PRG_SYNTAX_INFO_EXAMPLE_LOC_cfg:_ for general settings
    - _C_FOXBIN2PRG_SYNTAX_INFO_EXAMPLE_LOC_tab_cfg:_ for settings per table
-   - Create a template _foxbin2prg.cfg.txt_ for general settings or _foxbin2prg.dbf.cfg.txt_ for the settings per table.
+4. Create a template _foxbin2prg.cfg.txt_ for general settings or _foxbin2prg.dbf.cfg.txt_ for the settings per table.
+   - Do this even if no change to the setting to change the version number inside this files.
+   - Or change version number in those files manually
 5. If a change to the parameters is made, change _C_FOXBIN2PRG_SYNTAX_INFO_EXAMPLE_LOC_ properties.
 4. For changed functionality, add descriptive text on the appropriate _.md_ file.
-4. Highlight the change on _README.md_ in projects root
 2. Alter the version number for the EXE to the version used above.
 0. Compile to EXE
 1. Change Thor (see below)